 Fall Family Activities with Learning in Mind

 2. Go on a Scavenger HuntWhat better time to go for a nature walk or hike than now?
-The leaves are changing color and the air is crisp, making it the perfect time to get out there and explore.
+The leaves are changing color and the air is crisp, making it the perfect time to get out and explore.
 Set up a scavenger hunt and challenge your child to find and collect natural items as you walk, such as leaves, acorns, and pinecones, or things of a certain color.

 3. Make a Nature Art Project